CRM 2.0:

 Auto-add people who replied “Not right now” to follow-ups:

-We launched the enhanced Talent CRM in May 2025, introducing features that addressed long-standing issues in traditional CRMs like manual updates, disorganized pools, and missed follow-ups.
+We launched CRM 2.0 in May 2025, addressing long-standing issues in traditional CRMs: manual updates, disorganized contact lists, and missed follow-ups.

-By automating pipeline management, enabling real-time candidate updates, and supporting targeted outreach at scale, we made it easier for users to build and maintain strong relationships.
-When they need to fill a role, they have warm, qualified candidates ready in their CRM.
+By automating pipeline management, enabling real-time updates, and supporting targeted outreach at scale, we made it easier for users to build and maintain strong relationships.

 17% faster time to outreach

-Users spent less time organizing and more time engaging with candidates.41% more first interested responses
+Users spent less time organizing and more time engaging.

-Proactive, personalized outreach led to higher engagement rates.80% higher reply rates from warm talent
+Proactive, personalized outreach led to higher engagement rates.

-Keeping relationships active made candidates more responsive when opportunities arose.
+Keeping relationships active made people more responsive when opportunities arose.

 “With dynamic talent pools, our engagement will be seamless.
 We’ll never lose track of great candidates again.”